Nahom-Solomon625/volunteer-landing-page/README.md

 # BrightPath Volunteers Landing Page

-A modern, eye-catching landing page for a volunteer organization built with **only HTML + CSS** (no JS, no frameworks).
+A modern, eye-catching landing page for a volunteer organization built with **only HTML + CSS**.

 ## What's Included